cea-hpc/modules/doc/source/module.rst

 .. envvar:: MODULES_SEARCH_MATCH

- When searching for modules with **avail** sub-command, defines the way query string should match against available module names.
+ When searching for modules with :subcmd:`avail` sub-command, defines the way query string should match against available module names.
 With **starts_with** value, returned modules are those whose name begins by search query string.
  When set to **contains**, any modules whose fully qualified name contains